symfony/symfony-docs/book/doctrine.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Doctrine allows you to work with databases in a much more interesting way
-than just fetching rows of column-based table into an array.
+than just fetching rows of a column-based table into an array.
 Instead, Doctrine
 allows you to persist entire *objects* to the database and fetch entire objects
 out of the database.
 This works by mapping a PHP class to a database table,
 and the properties of that PHP class to columns on the table: